TagoCore is a free, fast, and open-source IoT platform for edge computing that can be used in association

 Search for the "Configuration" icon on the left sidebar;

-Go to the tab "Data Sources" and then click on the button "Add data source";
+Go to the tab "Data Sources" and then click on the button "Add new data source";

 A list of available data sources will be displayed, select the one for you.
 After selecting a data source, a new screen will appear.
-Here you need to fill in the connection details for your data source.
-Refer to the image below:
+Here you need to fill in the connection details for your data source;

-Fill in the required information to connect your data source, and then click on "Save & test" to test your connection.
-If all information is correct, the following message will be shown.
+- Fill in the required information to connect your data source, and then click on "Save & test" to test your connection.
+If all information is correct, a green alert will be displayed.

 Note: If the system is throwing an error, check your data source configuration; it's recommended to run some tests to verify if it's working correctly:

-In order to show your data in a bar chart or a graph, you will need to use Queries to return the desired information from your database.
+In order to show your data in a bar chart or a graph, you will need to make a query to return the desired information from your database.
 Queries are how Grafana panels communicate with data sources to create a visualization.
 Read more about Querying a Data source.

 In Grafana you can write a SQL query if you want to, but you can also use the UI provided to skip the coding part, or even use both.
-Let's see how to get data from a device and show it in a table or a graph using only the Query Builder.
+Let's see how to get data from a device and display it in a table or a graph using only SQL queries.

 Before we continue, the data I'll be using is being generated from the "Freezer Simulator" plugin, which can be found inside TagoCore > Plugin Store.